 Very little of the original natural world is left now, and continues to be threatened; including the Monarch sanctuary in Mexico.
 A certain criminal element, run by killers looking to diversify, believes the timber it contains to be more valuable than the butterflies.
 But the rest of us really aren’t better people than they are, when it comes to the things we value most.
-Something to consider carefully, now that the holiday shopping season here.
 Wild creatures need the wild in order to survive.
 That includes food sources for a creature’s entire life span, and the multiple generations they often produce in a single year.

 Monarch butterflies need more than just the occasional milk weed plant in someone’s garden.
 They also require food sources during their journeys to and from their winter sanctuaries.
 Anything which benefits them, also benefits other pollinators.
 Yes, our crops are valuable to both us and the creatures, only they’re insufficient.
 There isn’t enough diversity and the seasons are simply too short.
 Native trees and flowering plants are designed to fill the gap.
 Only we have the bad habit of labeling many of them as weeds, then treat them accordingly.